Winter gardening tips: from our garden to yours

 There are plenty of jobs to get stuck into, whether that's looking after wildlife, harvesting vegetables, pruning rose bushes or planning ahead for warmer days.

-Our gardeners are sharing their top tips and a winter flower spotter's guide to help you enjoy nature through the season.
+Our gardeners are sharing their top tips on harvesting and growing snowdrops, as well as a winter flower spotter's guide to help you enjoy nature through the season.